MaxPleaner/ruby-cli-skeleton/README.md

   - Some ripl plugins are installed. `ripl-shell_commands` enables any shell method to be run in the CLI by prepending a bang ("!").
     For example, `!echo true` will print `true`.

+Update:
+  - This now includes a sample ActiveRecord database setup, see `lib/db_setup.rb`

 #### Another thing